 Join our list

 Category Archives: By Philippa Kelly (dramaturg)

-Resident Dramaturg Philippa Kelly muses on maternal absences in The Tempest and other Shakespeare plays.
+Resident Dramaturg Philippa Kelly muses on maternal absences in Romeo & Juliet and other Shakespeare plays—an update on this blog she wrote last summer.
 In Renaissance times the mother was the family member principally involved with her children’s education and upbringing.
-Yet in Renaissance drama older women were rarely represented … Continue reading
+Yet in Renaissance … Continue reading

-Philippa Kelly, resident dramaturg for Cal Shakes and production dramaturg for The Tempest, shares her thoughts on the current production, and invites your questions.
-The Tempest runs May 30–June 24, 2012.
-The Tempest is a “Romance” play, best introduced in relationship … Continue reading
+Philippa Kelly, resident dramaturg for Cal Shakes and production dramaturg for Hamlet, shares her thoughts on the current production, and invites your questions.
+Hamlet runs September 19–October 14, 2012.
+“What a piece of work is a man!
+How noble in reason, how infinite … Continue reading